plymouthvan/JustifiedGalleries/README.md

 </div>
 ```

-Images are arranged into rows that fill the container width exactly, preserving their aspect ratios and cropping as needed (via `object-fit: cover`), without stretching or distorting.
+Images are arranged into rows that fill the container width exactly, preserving their aspect ratios.

 ## ✅ Key Features